-- 1. 'Keeping Children Safe in Education', DfE (Statutory Guidance revised in July 2015) replaces 'Safeguarding Children & Safer Recruitment in Education DCSF (2007) and former DCSF Guidance, and makes clear roles and responsibilities of education professionals, establishments and organisations. - All staff in education settings should have read at least Part 1 of this statutory guidance. - 2.
-The Rochdale Borough Multi-Agency Child Protection procedures can be found on the Rochdale Borough Safeguarding Children Board website www.rbscb.org and make explicit what action should be taken at the point of referral to the Multi Agency Screening Service (MASS) or the police and thereafter 4
+- 1. 'Keeping Children Safe in Education', DfE (Statutory Guidance revised in July 2015) replaces 'Safeguarding Children & Safer Recruitment in Education DCSF (2007) and former DCSF Guidance, and makes clear roles and responsibilities of education professionals, establishments and organisations3. - All staff in education settings should have read at least Part 1 of this statutory guidance. - 2.
+The Rochdale Borough Multi-Agency Child Protection procedures can be found on the Rochdale Borough Safeguarding Children Board website www.rbscb.org and make explicit what action should be taken at the point of referral to the Multi Agency Screening Service (MASS) or the police and thereafter4 - 3.
+Working Together To Safeguard Children: A guide to inter-agency working to safeguard and promote the welfare of children (HM Government, 2016); - 4.
+What to do if you are worried a child is being abused Advice for practitioners (DfE, 2015)